 David Taborn (b.
 1947) is a British artist who paints large abstract canvasses with oils and resins, as well as large scale immersive watercolours and 3D objects that reflect a painterly language.
 Taborn has exhibited in several solo shows internationally and has been honoured with three fellowships and several awards, including the prestigious Pollock-Krasner Foundation Award and, most recently, the Gottlieb Foundation Award.
-His work is held in private and public collections, such as The NESTA Collection and The Courtauld Institute.
+His work is held in private and public collections, including the Courtauld Institute and the Nesta collection.

 Can you tell us a bit about your background and your art practice?

 My father was a toolmaker and my mother a seamstress.
 We lived in a two-up two-down terraced house in Birmingham near Winson Green Prison.
 Sharing a very small, badly lit room with my older brother might be why I love having a studio.

 The School Careers Officer recommended a career in accountancy, on account of me being good at numbers.
 This “career” lasted five months.
 Next came Germany.
 I became a postman in Kornwestheim for a time and started to draw whenever I could.
 I began to earn my keep with drawings and thanks to an American army sergeant I bumped into, was commissioned to paint a large landscape in oil on canvas.
 I started to think that maybe I could paint for a living.

 Did you always know that you wanted to be an artist?
 How did you start out?

 I knew by then that all I wanted to do was draw and paint, although the notion of being an “artist” seemed way too grand a concept.
 I was determined however to study art in more depth and so came back to England with a folder of drawings and applied for a place at Birmingham College of Art.